pedrorrivero/qrand/CONTRIBUTING.md

 pre-commit installed at .git/hooks/commit-msg
 ```

+Notice that specific platforms are not installed automatically.
+You can specify which ones to install by running: `$ poetry install --extras "qiskit"`

 ## Documentation
 For this project we adhere to the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 If you make any changes to the code, remember updating the docstring wherever relevant.